-Miyoko Conley is an Asian American playwright, games writer, and scholar based in the San Francisco Bay Area.
+Miyoko Conley is an Asian American playwright, games writer, and scholar.

 As a games writer, she is a current mentee in the Talespinners Mentorship Programme, where she is developing a short, post-apocalyptic game that focuses on empathy and kindness.
 Miyoko is also a localization writer, and she has worked with clients such as 8-4 Ltd. and Aksys Games.

 Miyoko’s scholarly work focuses on transnational audience engagement with Asian popular culture, particularly in anime and K-pop media.
 More broadly, she writes about intersections of theatre and popular culture.
 In 2021, Miyoko received the Outstanding Graduate Student Instructor Award at UC Berkeley.
 She has also received grants to present at national theatre and media conferences and has been published in the journal Transformative Works and Cultures.
-Miyoko holds a BFA in Theatre from New York University’s Tisch School of the Arts and an MA from NYU’s Gallatin School of Individualized Study in Playwriting and Japanese Popular Culture.
-She is currently receiving a PhD in Performance Studies and New Media from the University of California, Berkeley.
+Miyoko holds a PhD from the University of California, Berkeley, in Performance Studies with a Designated Emphasis in New Media.
+She also has an MA from NYU’s Gallatin School of Individualized Study in Playwriting and Japanese Popular Culture, and a BFA in Theatre from New York University’s Tisch School of the Arts.